OGKebabEater/shibewallet/README.md

 **Reliability:**

-Unlike other iOS dogecoin wallets, doughwallet is a real dogecoin client.
+Unlike other iOS dogecoin wallets, dogewallet is a real dogecoin client.
 There are no external web services or servers to get hacked or go down, so you always have access to your money.
 It uses "simplified payment verification" or [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode